-A. All circulators who are not residents of this state and, for statewide ballot measures only, all paid circulators must register as circulators with the secretary of state before circulating petitions pursuant to this title.
-The political committee that is circulating the petition shall collect and submit the registrations to the secretary of state.
-The secretary of state shall establish in the instructions and procedures manual issued pursuant to section 16-452 a procedure for registering circulators and shall publish on a website maintained by the secretary of state all information regarding circulators that is required pursuant to this section.
+A. For statewide initiative and referendum measures only, all circulators who are not residents of this state and all paid circulators must register as circulators with the secretary of state before circulating petitions pursuant to this title.
+The committee that is circulating the petition shall collect and submit the completed registration applications to the secretary of state.
+The secretary of state shall establish in the instructions and procedures manual issued pursuant to section 16-452 a procedure for registering circulators, including circulator registration applications, and shall publish on a website maintained by the secretary of state all information regarding circulators that is required pursuant to this section.
 The secretary of state shall disqualify all signatures collected by a circulator who fails to register pursuant to this subsection as provided for in section 19-121.01, subsection A.

-B. The registration required by subsection A of this section shall include the following provisions:
+B. The circulator registration application required by subsection A of this section shall require the following:

-D. Any person may challenge the lawful registration of circulators in the superior court of the county in which the circulator is registered.
-A challenge may not be commenced more than ten business days after the date on which the petitions for which the circulator is required to be registered are filed with the secretary of state.
+F. Any person may challenge the lawful registration of circulators in the superior court of the county in which the circulator is registered.
+A challenge may not be commenced more than ten business days after the date that the secretary of state's office has received, processed and made available all final petition sheets individually numbered.
 The person challenging signatures may amend that complaint after the secretary of state has removed signatures and signature sheets as prescribed in section 19-121.01.
 An action pursuant to this section shall be advanced on the calendar and decided by the court as soon as possible.
 Either party may appeal to the supreme court within five calendar days after entry of judgment.
 The prevailing party in an action to challenge the registration of a circulator under this section is entitled to reasonable attorney fees.

-1. Means a natural person who receives monetary or other compensation for obtaining signatures on a petition or for circulating petitions for signatures.
+1. Means a natural person who receives monetary or other compensation for obtaining signatures on a statewide initiative or referendum petition or for circulating statewide initiative or referendum petitions for signatures.

 2. Does not include a paid employee of any political committee organized pursuant to title 16, chapter 6, unless that employee has or will obtain two hundred or more signatures on an initiative, referendum or recall petition in an election cycle.